-As a regular contributor for nine years to Trip Advisor’s FamilyVacationCritic.com, I’ve written over 150 articles.
+As a regular contributor for ten years to Trip Advisor’s FamilyVacationCritic.com, I’ve written over 150 articles.
 I’m also a regular travel writer to Virginia’s Richmond Family Magazine.
 My articles have appeared in the Washington Post, CNN/travel, Costco Connection, Next Avenue and parenting magazines.

 My writing voice is a blend of humor and destination intel that didn’t come courtesy of a press release.